michalhubara/michalhubara/README.md

 This **C#** application simulates the operation of a warehouse managed by autonomous robots.
 Robots are programmed to move around the warehouse, pick up and deliver items, and avoid collisions.
 The project includes a simple graphical user interface (GUI) for visualization and interaction.

-## 🎉 Thank You for Visiting My Profile!
+## 🎉 Thank You for Visiting My Profile
 I appreciate you taking the time to explore my projects and contributions.

 If you have any questions or suggestions, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/michal-hubara-77a6ab96/) or [Email](mailto:michalhu91@gmail.com) .